Tourism Wayfinding Research Centre

 Semiotics is one field of study which is considered to be the ‘study of signs’ although the exact description of signs can vary greatly in academia.
 Signs can be taken very literally and mean a sign in terms of the symbolic.
 Literally any communication can be considered a form of sign.
 Wayfinding hence covers many disciplines including semiotics, architecture, psychology, urban planning, communication studies and several other fields.

-On this site we cover the latest industry events (let us know if you are holding a related event in the UK or worldwide), the way in which technology is changing the nature of this industry and everything going on in the world of travel signage and wayfinding.
+On this site we cover the latest mobile wayfinding technologies, digital signage and the industry events (let us know if you are holding a related event in the UK or worldwide), the way in which technology is changing the nature of this industry and everything going on in the world of travel signage and wayfinding.
 We would love to hear from you if you have any questions, comments or helpful information.